4 minutes

 .\Collector_velociraptor-v0.6.4-windows-amd64.exe config repack config.yaml collector_repacked.exe

-We can also verify the configuration using the following command:
+We can also verify the configuration with the following command:

 .\collector_repacked.exe config show